IlluminiTech/eslint-config/README.md

 ## Configurations

-We export two ESLint configurations for your usage:
+We export three ESLint configurations for your usage:

 1. [Default](#default-config)
 2. [React](#react-config)